 - 1. Wet hands with hot running water

-- 2. Apply Soap
+- 2. Apply soap

 - 3. Rub hands for 20-30 seconds

-- 4. Clean under fingernails and between fingers
+- 4. Clean under finger nails and between fingers

 - 5. Rinse hands thoroughly under running water

 - 6. Dry hands

-You can obtain a pre-made hand wash sign from a restaurant supply company.
-Your inspector may also have a sign that they can leave with you at the time of your commercial kitchen inspection.
+Your inspector may also have a sign that they can leave with you at the time of your inspection.